-But then again, some days we are happy, and that is the goal.
-Right?
+But then again, some days we are happy: And that is the goal—Right?

 Wrong, not for everyone.
-For many living in this world, surviving another day is the goal, not happiness.
+For many people living in this world, surviving another day is the goal, not happiness.
 I wish this was not the case, but unfortunately there is too much evidence to support this statement.

 Tragedy strikes everywhere you look.
 And life for the majority gets harder year after year.
-No wonder Hollywood has made a fortune making movies about a pending apocalypse.
-Maybe some people find hope in believing the end of days is near?
+No wonder Hollywood has made a fortune making movies about a pending apocalypse—Maybe some people find hope in believing the end of days is near.

-Telling you this does not make me a wise person.
-It is common sense.
+Telling you this does not make me a wise person—It Is Common Sense.

 The pursuit of happiness is not something to be ashamed of, however.
 Just like many of you reading this, I think my well-being lies at the center of the universe also.
 It is how the human brain is wired, and there is nothing wrong with that.
-Something to do with ‘self-preservation,’ I think.
+Something to do with ‘self-preservation;’ I think.

 Life will kick you around.
-Punish you.
-Test you.
+It will punish you.
+It will test you.
 It will make you hold on while you wait for it to get tired and give up before you do.
-Unfortunately, the bull always wins, we all eventually fall off.
+Unfortunately—The Bull Always Wins; we all eventually fall off.